-- (e) On sites with multiple dwelling development: - (i) Access to corner sites should be along the alignment of the future lane, except in the case of carriage court developments where access directly into the carriage court may be considered. - (ii) Access to mid-block sites may be from the street, provided that there is only one driveway access per site.
+- (d) On sites with SH/D development: - (i) Access to corner sites should be along the alignment of the future lane or from the flanking street. - (ii) Access to mid-block sites may be from the street, provided that there is only one driveway access per site.
 The driveway should be located internally to the site when the frontage size makes this possible.
-When there is no choice but to run a drive along the side of neighbouring properties, it should be separated from the adjacent property line by a 1.0 m (3 ft.) landscaped setback. - (iii) The width of the curb cut and drive should be minimized. - (iv) No garages should face the street.
+When there is no choice but to run a drive along the side of neighbouring properties, it should be separated from the adjacent property line by a 1 m (3 ft.) landscaped setback. - (iii) The width of the curb cut and drive should be minimized. - (iv) Garages should generally not face the street. - (e) On sites with non-SHD development, access may be from the street to a garage that faces the street: - (i) Curb cut width should be minimized.
+The manoeuvring area in front of the garage door should be limited to what is necessary to get the vehicles into the garage.
+An offset, rather than centred, curb cut should be considered in order to consolidate space left for landscape and entries; - (f) Flexibility in guidelines (c),(d) and (e) should be allowed: - (i) for a character building being retained - (ii) whenever the retention of a street tree or significant on-site tree will be achieved. - (iii) where hydro pole locations limit driveway placement. - (iv) where site topography better suits alternate parking access location.